MrBossio/MrBossio/README.md

 I will be sharing some projects/demos/PoC related to every topic in the roadmap.
 Let's get started!

-## Chapter 1: Learning programming languages
+## Chapter 1: About programming languages
 We are developers, obviously, we need to learn some languages to work in IT.
 I have worked with many languages and I can recommend two: Python and Java.
 I also recommend to learn the most commercial framework for every language.

 `#Java17` `#Springboot` `#MySQL8`